grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

 >
 > [Components]: {{< relref "../reference/components/" >}}

-To configure a `otelcol.exporter.otlp` component for exporting OpenTelemetry data, complete the following steps:
+To configure an `otelcol.exporter.otlp` component for exporting OpenTelemetry data, complete the following steps:

 1. Add the following `otelcol.exporter.otlp` component to your configuration